bcgov/GDX-Analytics/web_trackers/README.md

 ## Getting Help

-Please Contact ryan.janes@gov.bc.ca for questions related to this work.
+Please contact ryan.janes@gov.bc.ca for questions related to this work.

 ## Contributors

-The GDX Analytics Team will be the main contributors to this project currently.
-They will also maintain the code.
+The GDX Analytics Team will be the main contributors to this project currently and will maintain the code.

 ## License